ajsmth/rn-tools/packages/navigation/readme.md

 ### Pushing a screen once

 One tradeoff with imperative methods like `navigation.pushScreen` is that it's possible to push the same screen multiple times.
-In cases where your UI might do this, you can provide a `key` option to only push the screen once.
-Screen keys are unique across all stacks.
+In cases where your UI might do this, you can provide a `screenId` option to only push the screen once.
+Screen ids are unique across all stacks.

 **Note:** Usually when a screen is pushed multiple times it means that the screen should be rendered declaratively rather than pushed with the `pushScreen` method.
 This is covered in the Advanced section below.